Outdoor Living Summer Blog Hop 2018

 Join us for an all inspiring Outdoor Living Summer Blog Hop, featuring several talented bloggers.
 Gather up loads of great ideas for your outdoor living space just in time for the long weekend.

 Many of you may remember last year we launched our first, big group, summer blog hop with the 2017 Great Outdoor Living post.
-We joined several talented bloggers around the world to launch our outdoor living spaces.
-This year we have teamed back up to bring you a second serving of all of our great outdoor goodness.
+We joined several talented bloggers around the world to launch our favorite outdoor living spaces.
+This year a few of us have teamed back up to bring you a second serving of all of our great outdoor goodness.

 Our final stop on the Outdoor Living Tour this year is my screened sitting porch that was recently redone with the Spring 2018 One Room Challenge.
 While it was no a part of the challenge we agree it just needed an upgrade to match the feel of my office.
 You may recognize the furniture from our sun deck last season, which became the grilling porch this season.
 Just the addition of a few new pillows, outdoor drapes and a new rug dress up this space to feel brand new again.
 We loving call this “cap nip” or “cat nap” porch, many because of the multi pots of cat nip I have planted around the porch for our finicky felines.
 Usually there are one or two sunning themselves here, so I am surprised I got a picture sans the kitty parade.

 You can SAVE 10% off with my JENRON friends and family link, of my Brightech String Lights seen artfully draped across the ceiling, they really do add to the cozy nature of this porch in the evenings.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.